glacials/twos.dev/src/From Google to Apple.md

 There’s a part of this that’s charming, but it’s not for everyone.
 I regularly experience synchronization delays and conflicts.

 I was initially surprised iPhone and iPad lack feature parity.
 This first came up trying to swipe-type on iPad.
 Another is iPad can show multiple apps on the screen at a time, but iPhone cannot. iPad has no Wallet or Apple Pay.
 I felt confused at first, but I see Apple’s angle—none of these quite make sense on the other form factor.
 They’d rather deny you the feature than allow using it to be confusing or unintuitive.
-Infamously, Apple has not released a calculator app for iPad because they haven’t found the time to make the design feel great (TODO: Find quote/link).
+Infamously, there is no calculator app for iPad because they Apple hasn’t found the time to adapt the iPhone calculator design.[^[]()]

 ##### Notifications